 1:1 Previews are larger than Standard Previews and take up a lot of hard drive space.
 Lightroom Classic handles that by discarding 1:1 Previews after a set amount of time.
 The default is 30 days, but you can change that in the Catalog settings if you need to.

 Adobe introduced Smart Previews in Lightroom 5.
 A Smart Preview is a high-quality, highly compressed Preview that measures 2540 pixels along the longest edge.

 Smart Previews enable photographers to view and develop photos without access to the original photo files.
-If you’re a Lightroom CC subscriber you also use them to synchronize with Adobe Creative Cloud apps and services such as Lightroom for mobile, Lightroom web and Adobe Portfolio.
+You can also use them to synchronize with Adobe Creative Cloud apps and services such as Lightroom for mobile, Lightroom web and Adobe Portfolio.